n-roth12/Football-REST-API/README.md

 </ul>

 ## Database
-The database is constructed by running scrape_stats.py, which scrapes the stats for every player between 2013 and 2020 into JSON files, then running build_database.py, which creates the database using these JSON files.
-Only statistics for QBs, RBs, WRs, and TEs are available through this API.
+The database used for the API can be constructed from the JSON files present in this repository by running build_database.py.
+Alternatively, you can get the most recent stats by running scrape_stats.py, which will output the updated versions of these JSON files into the working directory, then running build_database.py to create the database.
+Only statistics for offensive skill-position players (QB, RB, WR, and TE) are available through this API.